CTenorio19/Final-Project/README.md

-# Hospital Program consisting of CSS, HTML, and C# entering and pulling information from a database.
+# Store Program consisting of CSS, HTML, and C# entering and pulling information from a database.
 ADV BUSINESS PROG CIDM 3312 Final

 Christian Tenorio